Skip to content

 std::vector<int> v;

-unordered_map has a similar concept—you can use reserve to pre-allocate enough buckets, reducing the number of rehashes.
-When inserting a large number of elements into an unordered_map, a single reserve can often reduce the overall time by 30% or more.
+std::unordered_map has a similar concept—you can use reserve to pre-allocate enough buckets to reduce the number of rehashes.
+When inserting a large number of elements into an unordered_map, a single reserve call can often reduce the total time by 30% or more.

 A lesser-known but very practical fact is that most standard library implementations use "Small String Optimization" (SSO).
-When a std::string's length is below a certain threshold (usually 15–22 bytes, depending on the implementation), the string data is stored directly in an internal buffer within the string object, requiring no heap allocation.
-This means copying, assigning, and destroying short strings are very fast.
-In real-world development, most strings are short (variable names, configuration items, log messages, etc.), and SSO quietly saves you a massive amount of memory allocation overhead.
+When the length of a std::string is below a certain threshold (usually 15-22 bytes, depending on the implementation), the string data is stored directly in the string object's internal buffer, requiring no heap allocation.
+This means copying, assigning, and destroying short strings is very fast.
+In actual development, most strings are short (variable names, config items, log messages, etc.), and SSO quietly saves you a huge amount of memory allocation overhead.

-Now let's combine all the knowledge points discussed in this chapter—container selection, pitfall avoidance, and performance awareness—into a comprehensive practical program.
-The scenario is this: we have a batch of sensor readings, and we need to deduplicate them, filter out anomalous values, sort them, compute statistics, and output a final analysis report.
+Now let's combine all the knowledge points discussed in this chapter—container selection, pitfall defense, and performance awareness—into a comprehensive practical program.
+The scenario is this: we have a batch of sensor readings, and we need to deduplicate, filter outliers, sort, calculate statistics, and output a final analysis report.

 cpp